ccyanxyz/ethct/README.md

 ethct --deploy ./fuzzy_identity_solver.sol --contract returnSmarx
 ```

-Node that the nonce should be `6` to generate the correct contract address, so just deploy the contract 6 times, and you can check the nonce of the address use the following command:
+Note that the nonce should be `6` to generate the correct contract address, you can just deploy the contract 6 times, and you can check the nonce of the address use the following command:

 ```
 ethct --getnonce 0xe09FBEFc7FfE44FB5E825Edd797dE0160e1d7B3B
 ```

-Now we successfully deployed the `returnSmarx` contract to address `0x433F86192F11A521261BAdC0dec67bf812360442` which contains `badc0de`.
+Now we have successfully deployed the `returnSmarx` contract to address `0x433F86192F11A521261BAdC0dec67bf812360442` which contains `badc0de`.

 Call the `exploit` function of `returnSmarx` contract at `0x433F86192F11A521261BAdC0dec67bf812360442`: